sap-tutorials/Tutorials/tutorials/iot-part10-hcp-services-hanaxs/iot-part10-hcp-services-hanaxs.md

 ---
 title: Internet of Things (IoT) Viewing your Tessel data from IoT Services through SAP HANA XS
-description: Part 10 of 10, Now connect your IoT Services to an SAP HANA XS shared instance and show the data using SAP HANA XS
+description: Part 10 of 10, Now connect your IoT Services to an SAP HANA MDC instance and show the data using SAP HANA XS
 tags: [products>sap-hana, products>sap-hana-cloud-platform, topic>big-data, topic>internet-of-things, tutorial>beginner ]

 ---